crazyuploader/TIL/linux/ping-over-tcp.md

 ## Installation

-Firstly make sure `tcptraceroute` is installed on the system by running
+Firstly we have to make sure `tcptraceroute` is installed by running -

 ```bash
 apt-get install -y tcptraceroute